About SoulCollage®

 • Employee morale-building workshops

-• Healing and addiction recovery work
+• Healing, trauma, and addiction recovery work

 • Spiritual guidance and self-expression